Census family structure (for census family)

-Census family is defined as a married couple and the children, if any, of either and/or both spouses; a couple living common law and the children, if any, of either and/or both partners; or a lone parent of any marital status with at least one child living in the same dwelling and that child or those children.
+Census family is defined as a married couple and the children, if any, of either and/or both spouses; a couple living common law and the children, if any, of either and/or both partners; or a parent of any marital status in a one-parent family with at least one child living in the same dwelling and that child or those children.
 All members of a particular census family live in the same dwelling.
-A couple may be of opposite or same sex.
-Children may be children by birth, marriage, common-law union or adoption regardless of their age or marital status as long as they live in the dwelling and do not have their own married spouse, common-law partner or child living in the dwelling.
+Children may be biological or adopted children regardless of their age or marital status as long as they live in the dwelling and do not have their own married spouse, common-law partner or child living in the dwelling.
 Grandchildren living with their grandparent(s) but with no parents present also constitute a census family.

-'Census family structure of census family' is derived from the responses to questions about the relationships among the people who live in the household.
+'Census family structure' is derived from the responses to questions about the relationships among the people who live in the household.
 Census families that contain a married or common-law couple (either with or without children) are classified as couple families.
-Census families consisting of one parent with his or her child(ren) are classified as lone-parent families.
+Census families consisting of one parent with his or her child(ren) are classified as one-parent families.

 Conformity to relevant internationally recognized standards

-- Classification of census family structure of census family November 16, 2015 to current
+- Classification of census family structure (for census family) May 26, 2021 to current

 Relation to previous version